arindam-monet/loyaltystudio/DEPLOYMENT.md

    - `SUPABASE_ANON_KEY`: Your public anon key
    - `SUPABASE_SERVICE_KEY`: Your service role key

+## Step 3: Set Up Redis with Upstash

+1. Sign up for an Upstash account at [upstash.com](https://upstash.com)
+2. Create a new Redis database:
+   - Click "Create Database"
+   - Choose a name (e.g., "loyaltystudio-redis")
+   - Select a region closest to your deployment
+   - Choose the appropriate plan (free tier is sufficient for testing)
+   - Click "Create"
+3. Note your connection details:
+   - `REDIS_URL`: The Redis connection string (starts with `redis://`)
+   - `REDIS_PASSWORD`: The password for authentication
+   - Set `REDIS_TLS` to `true` as Upstash requires TLS

-## Step 3: Deploy the API to Koyeb
+## Step 4: Deploy the API to Koyeb

 ### Option 1: Using the Standalone Deployment Package